Magnetron sputtering of Superconducting Multilayer Nb3Sn Thin Film-Master Thesis Li Jin Hai

 Up to now, the most possible candidate is Nb3Sn.
 The Nb3Sn has not only the better superconductivity parameters, but also the stable property and the easy fabrication.
 There are two methods to fabricate the superconductor cavity with the Nb3Sn, which are including the diffusion method and the multilayer deposition method.
 In the thesis, we focus on the multilayer deposition method, and …… Continue reading

-Author: Yin Meng ; Type of thesis: Master Thesis
+Author: Jahanfar Hanieh ; Type of thesis: Master Thesis

 Electropolishing of Niobium 6 GHz rf cavities in fluorine-free electrolyte-Master Thesis Rupp Vitalii Volodymyrovych